+Lectio Divina: 29th Sunday in Ordinary Time (A)**

 Matthew 22:21b: Jesus’ conclusion

 Jesus then draws the conclusion: “Pay Caesar what belongs to Caesar and to God what belongs to God!”.
-In fact, they already acknowledged Caesar’s authority.
+In fact, they had already acknowledged Caesar’s authority.
 They already paid Caesar what belonged to Caesar since they used his money to buy and sell and even to pay the tribute to the Temple!
 Hence, the question was useless.
 Why ask something whose answer was clear in practice?
 They, who by their question pretended to be servants of God, were in fact forgetting the most important thing: they forgot to give God what belongs to God!
-What mattered to Jesus was that “they pay God what belongs to God”, that is, they mislead the people that they had lead away from God through their own fault, because through their teachings they prevented people from entering the Kingdom (Mt 23:13).
-Others say: “Pay God what belongs to God”, that is, practise justice and honesty according to the demands of the law of God, because by your hypocrisy your are denying God what is due to Him.
+What mattered to Jesus was that “they pay to God what belongs to God”, that is, they mislead the people that they had lead away from God through their own fault, because through their teachings they prevented people from entering the Kingdom (Mt 23:13).
+Rather say: “Pay to God what belongs to God”, which is, practice justice and honesty according to the demands of the law of God, because by your hypocrisy your are denying God what is due to Him.
 The disciples must be aware of this!
 Because it was the hypocrisy of these Pharisees and Herodians that was blinding their eyes!
 (Mk 8:15).

 c) A deepening: Levies, tributes, taxes and tithes: